-A Perfect Place for Homeschoolers to Interact with Like-Minded Students!
+A Perfect Place for Students to Interact with Other Like-Minded Students!

 American Academy’s Club Hub – social and academic student-led clubs provide excellent opportunities for students to develop their verbal communication skills, develop their leadership talents, apply their cross-curricular knowledge, and make real-world connections.
 Students are guided by a 16 to 18-week agenda to meet weekly goals that help them create an end-of-semester culminating club project.
 We welcome students to join as many or as few clubs as they like.